The Order of Combat

 (the target chooses the ability to use).
 If you succeed, you subject the target to the grappled

 condition (see Conditions

 ).
-The condition specifies the things that end it, and you can release the target whenever you like (no Action
+The condition specifies the things that end it, and you can release the target whenever you like (no action required).

 Escaping a Grapple